fabric8-analytics/fabric8-analytics-deployment/openshift/README.md

 to remove the Openshift project and all allocated AWS resources.

+### Dockerized deployment scripts

+There's also [Dockerfile](Dockerfile) and [Makefile](Makefile) to run these scripts in docker container to avoid installing the required tools.
+Just prepare your `env.sh` and run

+- `make deploy` to (re-)deploy to Openshift
+- `make clean-deploy` to purge fabric8-analytics project from Openshift along with allocated AWS resources and (re-)deploy
+- `make clean` to remove fabric8-analytics project from Openshift along with allocated AWS resources

-## Deploy your changes to dev-cluster
+## Test not yet merged changes

 Assume you have opened a PR in one of the [fabric8-analytics](https://github.com/fabric8-analytics) repositories.
 Once tests pass in the PR, [CentosCI](https://ci.centos.org) builds your image and adds a similar comment to the PR:

 `Your image is available in the registry: docker pull registry.devshift.net/fabric8-analytics/worker-scaler:SNAPSHOT-PR-25`

-To update your dev deployment you can use one the following ways:
+To update your dev deployment to use the above mentioned image you can use one the following ways:

 - [oc edit](https://docs.openshift.com/container-platform/3.4/cli_reference/basic_cli_operations.html#edit) from command line
 - editor in web interface: `Applications` -> `Deployments` -> select deployment -> `Actions` -> `Edit YAML`